harness/developer-hub/docs/continuous-delivery/gitops/harness-git-ops-basics.md

 You can run an Agent in your target cluster or in any cluster that has access to your target clusters.

-Clusters can have both Harness Delegate and Agent, or just the Agent:
+Only the Agent is needed for GitOps, but the Harness Delegate is needed for other Harness operations (RBAC, etc.).
+You can use the Agent cluster for both the Harness Delegate and the Agent, or just the Agent:

 ![cluster with agent and delegate](static/cluster-agent-delegate.png)